FreeCAD/FreeCAD-documentation/wiki/Sandbox_TutorialArchBIM.md

 #### Example Files

-Reference Files used in this tutorial are named as:
+Reference Files used in this tutorial are named as   *

 {{Code|